-Sediment deposit sites would include erosion control mitigations, such as silt fencing.
-Silt fencing is used to minimize aeolian (wind driven) erosion from occurring and will help stabilize sediment so new vegetation can establish.
-Silt fencing, or any other erosion control methods, would not be permanent installations in wilderness, and would be removed once vegetation is established or by the end of the five year project.
+Sediment deposit sites would include erosion control mitigations, such as silt fencing, erosion mats, and/or soil stabilization polymers.
+These measures would be used to minimize aeolian (wind driven) erosion and help stabilize sediment so new vegetation can establish.
+Silt fencing and/or erosion mats would not be permanent installations in wilderness, and would be removed once vegetation is established or by the end of the five year project.
 Sediment deposit sites would be seeded with an upland, native seed mix to promote native plant revegetation.
 The sediment deposit sites in the project wash area would eliminate the need for landfill disposition and retain the sediment as part of the geologic resources of Arches National Park.